Bluff 3-Bet

 A 3-bet is the third bet pre-flop: open raise, re-raise, then a re-raise.
 A bluff 3-bet is a re-raise made with a non-premium hand to represent strength.
 It applies pressure and forces opponents with marginal holdings to make tough decisions.
 Success depends on timing, reads, and choosing spots where opponents are likely to fold.

-What is a bluff 3-bet?
+What a bluff 3-bet is

 Two-frame teaching strip on a warm cream background under a 'BLUFF 3-BET = WEAK HAND, STRONG BLOCKER' header (BLUFF 3-BET in cyan).
 Frame 1 'CO OPENS WIDE' shows an orange CO avatar pushing a small cyan chip stack tagged '3 bb'.
 Frame 2 'BTN 3-BET BLUFF' shows a mint BTN avatar pushing a taller cyan stack tagged '9 bb' with an up-arrow; above the avatar a thought-bubble shows A♠ (cyan-ringed as a blocker) and 5♠, with a cyan pill 'A♠ BLOCKS AA / AK' below and a small red-orange 'BLUFF' tag.